Minimum wage requirements

-In Italy, unlike other states in the EU, there are no fixed minimum wage rates set by law for all workers in a specific trade.
+In Italy, unlike other states in the EU, there are no fixed minimum wage requirements set by law for all workers in a specific trade.
 Instead, the determination of wages relies on social parties and collective negotiations.

 Collective negotiations are legally binding only for employers registered with relevant trade unions, but all employers, regardless of union affiliation, must ensure that their employees receive a fair and proportional wage based on the quality and quantity of their work, as specified in Article 36 of the Constitution.